dominikdotsat/csv-tts-generator/README.md

 >

-A command line probram that generates audio files with Watson's TTS service, from csv or text input.
+A command line probram that generates audio files with IBM Watson's TTS service, from csv or text input.

 ## Installation